Tuesday was Seattle’s coolest day in more than 2 months. Is fall weather here to stay?

 Tuesday’s high of 68 degrees is the normal high temperature for Seattle between Sept.
 26 through Sept.
 28, he said.
 In fact, Tuesday was the coolest day in over two months.

-Felton isn’t saying there won’t be any more hot days this year, but historical records show the chances are slim.
+Felton isn’t saying there won’t be any more hot days this year, but historical records show the chances are getting slim.

 “In Seattle only 11 percent of the 90-degree-plus days on record have occurred after Aug.
 17,” Felton said.